 The invasive brown treesnake threatens the persistence of native habitats indirectly via the elimination of vertebrate seed dispersers and pollinators.
 Introduced to Guam in approximately 1949, it caused the extinction of a majority of Guam's endemic birds.
-The brown treesnake poses an ongoing threat to the persistence of the habitats needed for the recovery of the 23 species (Rodda et al. 1997 p.
-565-567, Fritts and Rodda 1998 pp. 115, 131, Savidge 1987 entire; Perry and Morton 1999, p.
-137, Rodda and Savidge 2007, p.
-311, Wandrag et al. 2015, p.
+The brown treesnake poses an ongoing threat to the persistence of the habitats needed for the recovery of the 23 species (Rodda et al. 1997, p.
+565-567; Fritts and Rodda 1998, pp. 115, 131; Savidge 1987, entire; Perry and Morton 1999, p.
+137; Rodda and Savidge 2007, p.
+311; Wandrag et al. 2015, p.
 4-6).
 Almost three quarters of Guam's native trees depend on birds to eat their fruits and disperse their seeds (Rogers et al. 2009, in litt.).
 Seeds falling under parent trees experience reduced germination and survival due to conspecific competition and increased exposure to pathogens and herbivores (Rogers et al. 2017, p.
 3; Nathan and Muller-Landau 2000, p.
 278-283; Muller-Landau 2001, p.
 165-178).
 In addition, germination of some seeds is reduced unless seed coats are digested by passing through the gut of a bird (Rogers et al. 2009, in litt.).
-On Guam, the only remaining native avian frugivore is the Micronesian starling (Aplonis opaca); 86% of species in the seedbank on Guam had a conspecific adult plant nearby compared to 33% on Rota and 39% on Saipan, which still supports a relatively intact avian frugivore community (Wandrag et al 2015, p.
+On Guam, the only remaining native avian frugivore is the Micronesian starling (Aplonis opaca); 86 percent of species in the seedbank on Guam had a conspecific adult plant nearby compared to 33 percent on Rota and 39 percent on Saipan, which still supports a relatively intact avian frugivore community (Wandrag et al 2015, p.
 6).
-In the absence of avian seed dispersers on Guam, 94% of Psychotria seeds and 95% of Premna seeds fall beneath the parent's canopy compared with 26% and 40% on islands with avian seed dispersers (Rogers et al 2017, p.
+In the absence of avian seed dispersers on Guam, 94 percent of Psychotria seeds and 95 percent of Premna seeds fall beneath the parent's canopy compared with 26 and 40 percent on islands with avian seed dispersers (Rogers et al 2017, p.
 3).
-On Saipan, the median distance of the seeds of 15 tree species dispersed by 5 bird species was 56 meters (184 feet) (Rehm et al. 2018, pp. 1, 5).
-On Guam, the extirpation/extinction of native seed dispersers due to the brown treesnake is reducing recruitment and forest regeneration, the spatial distribution of native tree species and species richness (Rogers et al. 2017, entire).
+On Saipan, the median distance of the seeds of 15 tree species dispersed by 5 bird species was 184 feet (ft) (56 meters (m)) (Rehm et al. 2019, pp. 1, 5).
+On Guam, the extirpation/extinction of native seed dispersers due to the brown treesnake is reducing recruitment and forest regeneration as well as the spatial distribution of native tree species and species richness (Rogers et al. 2017, entire).
 The potential introduction of the brown treesnake to other islands poses an ongoing threat to all native habitats addressed in this recovery plan.